Geographic Distribution and Habitat

 Infants lack ear tufts and white markings around their face.
 At about two weeks of age, juveniles begin to grow their ear tufts and have full adult markings by 5 months.

-Marmosets (and tamarins) are distinguished from other New World monkeys by their small size and modified claws, rather than nails, on all digits except their big toe.
+Marmosets (and tamarins) are distinguished from other Latin American monkeys by their small size and modified claws, rather than nails, on all digits except their big toe.
 They also possess two molar teeth on each side of the jaw rather than three.

 White-headed marmosets are omnivorous, eating fruits, flowers, nectar, and insects.
 They will also eat small animal prey such as snails, lizards, and frogs.
 Marmosets have behavioral and morphological adapatations for gouging tree trunks to extract plant exudates such as gum and sap.
 Their claws allow them to cling onto the side of trees and gnaw off bark with their incisors, then scoop out the gum or sap with their fingers.